Employment

 Employment has seen a decline over the year, highlighting some challenges in the job market.

-Key industries driving the trend are: Construction, Manufacturing, Wholesale and retail trade, Health care and social assistance, Accommodation and food services.
+Key industries driving the trend are: Construction, Manufacturing, Wholesale and retail trade, Educational services, Health care and social assistance, Accommodation and food services.

 Local Workforce Insights